Guidance

 There is an exception where a bath additive may be beneficial to patients and should be made available:

-Balneum Plus Bath Oil can be used for managing itch that remains a problem despite optimum topical therapy.
-Follow the manufacturer’s instructions.
+Balneum Plus Bath Oil should only be prescribed for managing itch that remains a problem despite optimum topical therapy.

 Barrier Creams